LukasVN/LukasVN/README.md

 <br>
-- 📚 Just completed a videogame and virtual reality development course and currently developing my first "official" game while seeking a job in the game industry.
+- 📚 Completed a videogame and virtual reality development course, currently developing my first "official" game and participating in Gamejams while seeking a job in the game industry.

 - 👀 I’m interested in videogame development and programming.